DannyBen/clicumber/README.md

 Cucumber step definitions for testing command line applications.

+## If you...

+- Love testing with Cucumber
+- Love making command line apps

+Then read on.
+Otherwise, here is a [random cat][5].

 ## Usage

 Grab a copy of the [step definitions file][2] and place it in your